JUMPSTART ENERGY PILL INGREDIENTS

 L-Theanine readily crosses the blood-brain barrier of humans and exerts subtle changes in biochemistry.
 An increase in alpha waves has been documented and the effect has been compared to getting a massage or taking a hot bath.
 L-theanine is different from kava-kava in that it doesn't cause drowsiness.
 Research with human volunteers has demonstrated that L-theanine creates its relaxing effect in approximately 30 to 40 minutes after ingestion.
 The mechanism behind this effect is two-fold:

-1) L-Theanine directly stimulates production of alpha brain waves, which creates a deep state of relaxation while maintaining mental alertness.
+1) L-Theanine directly stimulates the production of alpha brain waves, which creates a deep state of relaxation while maintaining mental alertness.

 2) L-Theanine appears to play a role in the formation of gamma-aminobutyric acid, better known as GABA.
 GABA acts as a powerful manager of neurotransmitters and helps maintain relaxed levels of neuron activity.